Koda777/Dockerfile-Kali-Linux-Attack/README.md

-# Dockerfile KaliLinux
+# Kali-Linux Dockerfile

-This Dockerfile sets up a Kali Linux environment with some useful tools for Hack The Box (HTB).
+This Dockerfile sets up a Kali Linux environment with some useful tools and can be used for Hack The Box (HTB), TryHackMe ect.

 ## Installed Tools